Cony Party / Ordeal Weekend Information

 MONEY: you won’t need any money for the weekend once you register online, the Tahosa Lodge trading post will be open on Saturday night if you are interested in purchasing any lodge items (patches, shirts, hats, etc.) Credit and Debit cards are also accepted.

-CAMP CONTACTS: In the event, you need to contact your scout at camp please contact the below individuals.
+CAMP CONTACTS: In the event of an emergency and you need to contact your scout at camp please contact the below individuals.
 Cell service is spotty and often unavailable.
+Camp Tahosa has virtually no cell service!

 Peaceful Valley Scout Ranch – Scott Field (Peaceful Valley Ranch Superintendent) 720-841-6887